 Now the real workings of the case begin.
 Through their respective attorneys, the Plaintiff and the Defendant share all their facts about the case.
-The exchange and review of all facts is called the discovery phase of the case.
-And so, during this process, details of the incident that took place, medical records, personal information, extent of injuries and any long term side effects, and any other related material are exchanged.
+The exchange and review of all facts are called the discovery phase of the case.
+And so, during this process, details of the incident that took place, medical records, personal information, the extent of injuries and any long-term side effects, and any other related material are exchanged.
 All questions and answers from the injured party and witnesses are also recorded.
 In any type of injury case, it is always in your best interest to give all details to your injury attorney and not withhold any information.

 WILL A SETTLEMENT BE REACHED OR DOES THERE NEED TO BE A TRIAL?

 The large majority of personal injury lawsuits never go to trial.
 It is much less costly and less time-consuming to reach a settlement agreement between two parties in a legal case.
 Waiting for a trial can drag the case out for a long period of time.
 The court system is overloaded – typically having a backlog of cases.
 Once the discovery phase ends, which can take weeks or months, the injured Plaintiff will most likely be offered a settlement – and an experienced personal injury lawyer can explain to you if this settlement is fair and acceptable.
 If it is not, the back and forth communications between the two parties will continue.

 WHEN A SETTLEMENT CANNOT BE REACHED – TRIAL